 Troubleshooting Client Connectivity Issues

-Once in a while, the user may come to you telling he is not able to connect to database.
+Once in a while, the user may come to you telling he is not able to connect to the database.
 He could be trying to connect from sqlplus or SQL Developer or any other client software.
 You can try the following steps to troubleshoot the connectivity issues from a client machine.
 Database connectivity is a major thing.

-– Make sure the user have a valid username/password with connect role.
+– Make sure the user has a valid username/password with connect role.

 – Check whether he is able to connect from either sqlplus or developer or any other client software.